Hands on Learning

 VET

-Students spend one day a week (usually travelling to Horsham) at these sites gaining competencies in predominantly Certificate II subjects.
+Students spend one day a week (usually a Wednesday, travelling to Horsham) at these sites gaining competencies in predominantly Certificate II subjects.
+VET has had all the travel costs funded for the first time in 2022.

-There is also a “Try-a-VET” day in third term for Year 9 students to investigate whether they want to enrol in VET in Year 10.
+There is also a “Try-a-VET” day in third term for Year 9 students to investigate whether they want to enroll in VET in Year 10.

 DigiTech & Techspace

-In line with the Victorian Curriculum Rainbow P-12 College offers DigiTech as a subject from Foundation (Prep) to Year 10.
+In line with the Victorian Curriculum Rainbow P-12 College offers DigiTech as a subject from Foundation (Prep) to Grade 6.
 The main elements of the course are Digital systems, Data & information and Creating digital solutions.
 The students will learn the basics of coding and computational thinking in both the unplugged format (no computers) and via a number of robotic and Lego sets.

-The College has developed a Techspace located in room 10.
-This area provides students access to a wide variety of technology such as a 3D printer, Lego, Sphero, Ollie, Dash & Dot, Ozobots, video cameras and Osmo just to name a few.
-The Techspace is open to students one lunchtime a week.
+The College has developed a Techspace located in the Collaborative Learning Space.
+This area provides students access to a wide variety of technology such as Lego, Sphero, Ollie, Dash & Dot, Ozobots, video cameras and Osmo just to name a few.

 Avocados